KomodoPlatform/developer-docs/docs/basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.md

 A centralized exchange is a corporate entity that allows users to send cryptocurrency funds into the care of the corporation to hold in escrow while the user trades for alternate currencies with other users.

-For more information about centralized exchanges, [read the Introduction to AtomicDEX here.](../../../basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html#why-is-atomicdex-special)
+For more information about centralized exchanges, [read the Introduction to Komodo DeFi Framework here.](../../../basic-docs/atomicdex/atomicdex-tutorials/introduction-to-atomicdex.html#why-is-atomicdex-special)

 ## Cluster